czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

       - Possibility for a conflict of interest between the principal (hirer) and the agent (hired) - **agency problem**
         - May be affected by method of compensation
   - Management Goals
-    - **Agency cost** - the costs of the conflict of intereset between stockholders and management
+    - **Agency cost** - the costs of the conflict of interest between stockholders and management
       - Can be indirect or direct
         - Indirect costs include lost opportunities
         - Direct costs come in 2 forms